 I did the Kedartal trek in May 2018.
-Though I had heard that it was a challenging and relatively unexplored trek, I did not know much about it.
+Though I had heard that it was an unexplored and difficult trek, I did not know much about it.
 I had seen pictures of the notorious spider wall, and I knew the trek climbed up to 16,116 ft.
 That was it.

 That year, no other group had trekked all the way to Kedartal yet; we were going to be the first.
 The trail had been hit by a series of avalanches, blocking a trekking group that had to be rescued.
 Alarmed, the forest department revoked trekking permissions for subsequent groups.
 In this chaos, no one really knew what to expect on the trail – especially if the trail was in a condition good enough to trek.

 It was only when I got on the Kedartal trail that I realised how difficult the trek was.
-I was prepared for the all the glamorous spider walls that I had heard of.
+I was prepared for all the glamorous spider walls that I had heard of.
 In fact, the spider wall was not really the big hazard — it got over quickly, and the danger really wasn’t much.
 There were other tricky spots on the way.
-Added to that the weather turned fickle in moments.
-I saw it going from sunny to snowy many times .
+Added to that, the challenge of fickle weather.
+I saw it going from sunny to snowy many times.

 For example, the first campsite, Bhoj Kharak is at 12,401 ft.
 The next one, Kedar Kharak, is at 14,000 ft.
 Kedartal is at 16,116 ft, which means that you climb over 6,000 ft in just three days.

 At such high altitudes, AMS can hit you any time.
 You not only have to be fit to trek here but also pace your trek carefully.
 Trek too slowly and your body doesn’t get adequate rest at the campsite.
 Trek too fast and your body doesn’t get adequate time to acclimatise.